 - $90-100 cash for the application fee.
 The exact amount varies by each county.

-- If you’ve been divorced previously, you will also need to know the date of the dissolution.
-If the divorce was finalized less than six months prior, then you will also need a copy of your recent divorce decree.
+- For those who have been divorced previously, you will also need to know the date of the dissolution.
+For a divorce finalized less than six months prior, then you will also need a copy of your recent divorce decree.

 Ok, so you’re legally allowed to get married!
 How do you go about getting the license needed then?

 You can get a marriage license to any County Clerk’s office, where you will have to appear in person.
 You can apply online in some counties, but that won’t save you a trip to the clerk’s office.
 Even if you complete the application online, you may still have to go to the office to pick up your license.
 It will save you time when you get there, though.
 Just do an online search for the county name and with the words “marriage license” or “county clerk.”